-Saggiomo then asked his team members to test the “CoroNaspresso” device.
+Saggiomo then asked his team members to test the "CoroNaspresso" device.
 In these Covid tests, the swabs of six people correctly identified three cases of COVID-19 by showing different colors.
-The research team says the test, including the coffee capsules, phase change wax and vials, would be easy to produce in millions of pieces.
+The team of researchers say the test, including the coffee capsules, phase change wax and vials, would be easy to produce in millions of pieces.

 People could do the tampon at home and heat the capsules to get the results.